-If you’re the type that plans out a budget, sits down with your game face on, and is ready to share your brilliant plans with your spouse before you do anything else, expect failure.
+If you’re the type that plans out a budget, sits down with your game face on, and is ready to share your brilliant plans with your spouse before you do anything else, you’re setting yourself up for failure.

-I know this to be true because I’ve been there.
+I know this is true because I’ve been there.

 I can also tell you that a powerful thing happens when you have an understanding of your spouse’s dreams: it becomes much easier to talk about money as a tool to help you reach those dreams.

-2. Start Small and Appreciate the Little Victories
+2. Start Small and Celebrate the Little Victories

-If your spouse won’t talk about money matters currently, it is important that you realize that this isn’t likely to change over night.
+If your spouse won’t talk about money matters currently, you need to realize that this isn’t going to change overnight.
 You need to be patient!
-It will be far easier for you to change your mindset than it will be you to change your spouse’s mindset.

-The point is that you need to ease into financially-related conversation in a gentle, non-threatening manner.
+The point is that you need to ease into money talk in a gentle, non-threatening manner.
 And the best way to do that is by talking about money topics that don’t involve either of you.

 If you keep a monthly budget, make sure it stays up to date.
 Continue to do everything you can to manage your family’s money responsibly.
 Even if your spouse won’t talk about money, it is likely that he or she will notice your good attitude and actions.

-Remember, your partner will learn better when shown how to do something verses being told how to do something.
+Remember, your partner will learn better when shown how to do something instead of being told how to do something.